Disc Golfing with Kids | Where to Play Disc Golf in Indianapolis

 Disc Golf Courses

 Courses have 6, 9, 18, or more holes, and they are located all around Indianapolis.
 We never realized there were so many great courses so close to us.
 It’s a great family game because you can make your own par for each hole, let different aged children start in different places, and play for as long as you’d like.
-I have kiddos from toddler to teen age, and they’ve all tried the courses we’ve visited.
+I have kiddos from toddlers to teenagers, and they’ve all tried the courses we’ve visited.
 My teen usually plays 9 or 18 holes, and then the others keep busy walking the trails, looking for rocks, and picking flowers.

 Disc Golf Courses around Indy